evolmk/mean-stack/README.md

 ## Installation Instructions

 1. Install your Node dependencies: `npm install`
+2. Change your port in /server.js
-2. Start the application `nodemon server.js`
+3. Start the application `nodemon server.js`
-3. Visit the application in your browser on port configured: [http://localhost:8080](http://localhost:8080)
+4. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)
-4. Enjoy!
+5. Enjoy!

 ---